Chirping compact stars: gravitational radiation and detection degeneracy with binary systems A conceptual pathfinder for space-based gravitational-wave observatories: Evolution of compressible ellipsoids

 \section{Evolution of compressible ellipsoids}

-The study of equilibrium configurations of rotating self-gravitating systems using analytic methods (eg.~\cite{chandrasekharellipsoidal}) allows to estimate the gravitational radiation emitted by rotating stars.
+The study of equilibrium configurations of rotating self-gravitating systems using analytic methods (e.g.,~\cite{chandrasekharellipsoidal}) allows us to estimate the gravitational radiation emitted by rotating stars.
 In \cite{1969ApJ...158L..71F,1970ApJ...161..561C,1970ApJ...161..571C,1974ApJ...187..609M} incompressible rotating stars were studied following a quasi-static evolution approach.
-In particular, it was shown that the Kelvin's circulation, $C\equiv\pi a_1 a_2\bigl(\zeta + 2 \Omega \bigr)$, is conserved when the dynamics is only driven by gravitational radiation reaction \cite{1974ApJ...187..609M}.
+In particular, it was shown that Kelvin's circulation, $C\equiv\pi a_1 a_2\bigl(\zeta + 2 \Omega \bigr)$\footnote{Not to be confused with the compactness parameter denoted by \emph{calligraphic} $\mathcal{C}$.}, is conserved when the dynamics is only driven by gravitational radiation reaction \cite{1974ApJ...187..609M}.
 Hereafter, the principal axes of the ellipsoid are denoted by $(a_1, a_2, a_3)$, the angular velocity of rotation around $a_3$ by $\Omega$, and the vorticity in the same direction by $\zeta$.
-In \cite{1993ApJS...88..205L,1995ApJ...442..259L} it was studied the GW emission of compressible, rotating stars with matter described by a polytropic equation of state (EOS), ie. $P = K \rho^{1 + 1/n}$, where $P$ is the pressure, $\rho$ the matter density, and $n$ and $K$ are the polytropic index and constant.
+In \cite{1993ApJS...88..205L,1995ApJ...442..259L} it was studied the GW emission of compressible, rotating stars with matter described by a polytropic equation of state, i.e., $P = K \rho^{1 + 1/n}$, where $P$ is the pressure, $\rho$ the matter density, and $n$ and $K$ are the polytropic index and constant.

-We are here interested in the GW emission of Riemann type-S ellipsoids \cite{chandrasekharellipsoidal} which are not axially symmetric but whose equilibrium sequences of constant circulation can be constructed.
+We are interested in the GW emission of Riemann type-S ellipsoids \cite{chandrasekharellipsoidal}, which are not axially symmetric but whose equilibrium sequences of constant circulation can be constructed.

 There are two main sequences of rotating triaxial ellipsoids: the \emph{Jacobi-like} (spinning-up by angular momentum loss) with $\vert\zeta\vert < 2\vert \Omega \vert$ and the \emph{Dedekind-like} (spinning-down) with $\vert \zeta \vert > 2 \vert \Omega \vert$ \cite{1993ApJS...88..205L, 1995ApJ...442..259L}.
-For the purposes pursued here we address systems along the Jacobi-like sequence and, in virtue of its expected radiation signature, we call them \emph{chirping ellipsoids}, \CEL.
+For the purposes pursued here, we address systems along the Jacobi-like sequence and, in virtue of its expected radiation signature, we call them \emph{chirping ellipsoids}, \CEL.